CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Rename with `rename_units` as long as the names after renaming would be unique and have consistent register typings

-In some circumstances, it may be useful to rename the resources in the :py:class`~pytket.Circuit`.
+In some circumstances, it may be useful to rename the resources in the :py:class:`~pytket.Circuit`.
 Given a partial map on :py:class:`UnitID` s, :py:meth:`Circuit.rename_units` will change the association of IDs to resources (as long as the final labelling would still have consistent types for all registers).
 Any unspecified IDs will be preserved.

 .. jupyter-execute::